compbioclub/compbioclub.github.io/_pages/hiring_phd.md

 #### Available PhD Programme
 +   `Self-financed and industry-sponsored students are welcome!`
-+   PhD Programme in Biomedical Sciences at CityU HK.
++   `UGC Scholarship` PhD Programme in Biomedical Sciences at CityU HK.
     -   Monthly stipend of around 19,000 HKD (4 years).
-+   Highly competitive applicants may apply for [Hong Kong PhD Fellowship Scheme (HKPFS)](https://cerg1.ugc.edu.hk/hkpfs/index.html).
++   [`Hong Kong PhD Fellowship Scheme (HKPFS)`](https://cerg1.ugc.edu.hk/hkpfs/index.html).
+Highly competitive applicants may apply for it.

 #### How to Apply